Web Design Aspect Ratio Calculator

 Practical Tips

-- Preview share cards with platform validators before major launches.
+- Preview share cards with platform debuggers before major launches to confirm the correct image and metadata is being pulled.

 For cross-device and cross-platform delivery, define primary and secondary aspect ratios before design production begins.
 This avoids rushed crops and improves visual consistency in real-world usage.